-Left Right Only program shift: Press briefly to change program.
-Only volume control: (Only if you have two instruments).
+Left Right Only program shift: Press briefly to change programs.
+Only volume control: (only if you have two instruments).
 Press briefly to adjust the volume.
-Both volume control and program shift: (Only if you have two instruments).
-Press briefly to adjust the volume; use a long press (about 2 seconds) to shift programs.
+Both volume control and program shift: (only if you have two instruments).
+Press briefly to adjust the volume and use a long press (about 2 seconds) to shift programs.